Parallelizing Contextual Bandits: Introduction

 A clear path forward involves making use of parallelism, in particular the massive parallelism that is provided by modern computing hardware.
 Indeed, in many applications of interest, it is often feasible to perform parallel measurements (or batch queries) simultaneously.
 In protein engineering, batch queries can be as large as $10^6$ sequences while each query takes months to measure \citep{sinai2020primer}.
 Similarly, large-scale recommender systems can often make multiple, concurrent interactions with different users \citep{agarwal2016making}.
 Parallelism provides a mechanism to utilize further hardware for progress, while not increasing the amount of real time needed to learn.
 The drawback of making batch queries at a fixed time is that queries within a batch will necessarily be less informed than sequential queries---since their choice cannot benefit from the results of other experiments within the same batch.

 It is thus of value to characterize the utility of parallelism in adaptive design and search.
 In the current paper, we tackle this problem in a simplified setting that allows us to study some of the fundamental challenges that characterize the problem---that of contextual multi-armed bandits.
 In particular, we ask: can parallelism provide the same benefit as sequentiality through time in this class of adaptive decision-making problems?
 Perhaps surprisingly, and in accord with work in related settings, we show that the answer is often yes.
-We consider a setting in which $P$ distinct processors/machines perform simultaneous queries in batches, $\{\x_{t,p},\}_{p=1}^{P}$, of size $P$, over $T$ distinct rounds, to an approximately linear, noisy reward oracle $r_{t,p} \approx \x_{t, p}^\top \thetastar + \epsilon_{t,p}$.
+We consider a setting in which $P$ distinct processors/machines perform simultaneous queries in batches, $\{\x_{t,p} \}_{p=1}^{P}$, of size $P$, over $T$ distinct rounds, to a noisy reward oracle $r_{t,p} \approx f_{\star}(\x_{t, p}) + \epsilon_{t,p}$.
 Importantly, the reward feedback for all $P$ processors in a given round is only observed after the entire batch of all $P$ actions has been selected.
 In this setting, we consider the price of parallelism with respect to a single, perfectly sequential agent querying the same reward oracle over $TP$ rounds.
-Our results show that up to a burn-in term independent of time, the worst-case regret of parallel, contextual linear bandit algorithms can nearly match their perfectly sequential counterpart.
-Informally, under the standard bandit setting where the signal-to-noise ratio is taken to be $\Theta(1)$, and $d$ is the dimension of the action-space, our results show that (parallel) variants of optimistic linear bandit algorithms can achieve the following aggregate regret:
+Our results show that up to a burn-in term independent of time, the worst-case regret of parallel, contextual bandit algorithms can nearly match their perfectly sequential counterpart.
+Informally, under the standard bandit setting where $d_{\textsc{eff}}$ is the effective dimension (i.e. the eluder dimension \citep{russo2013eluder}) of the function class and $d$ the dimension of the action-space, our results show that (parallel) variants of optimistic linear bandit algorithms can achieve the following aggregate regret: